Combat Rules

 Reaction - 1 Creature

 You can only make an attack of opportunity with a melee weapon.
 When a creature you can see moves at least 5 ft. further away from you while within reach of your weapon, you can make a single weapon attack against the creature.
+If you are not actively holding a melee weapon, you cannot make an Attack of Opportunity until you switch to a melee weapon.

 Dash